semgrep/semgrep-docs/docs/faq.md

 ### Is private source code shared with Semgrep, Inc?

-No. Semgrep CI runs fully in your CI pipeline and your source-code never leaves your environment.
-Only meta-data related to Semgrep runs (see below) are sent to Semgrep's service.
+By default, Semgrep configurations run fully in your CI pipeline and your source code never leaves your environment.
+Only metadata related to Semgrep runs (see the following question) are sent to Semgrep's service.

+However, if you choose to opt-in to Semgrep Assistant, your source code is shared in accordance to tk-continue

 ### What data is stored?

-[Semgrep](https://github.com/semgrep/semgrep) may send data to Semgrep App in accordance with the [metrics policy](/metrics).
+[Semgrep](https://github.com/semgrep/semgrep) may send data to Semgrep Cloud Platform in accordance with the [metrics policy](/metrics).

-Configure Semgrep CI to explicitly send two types of data to Semgrep App.
 These types of data are scan data and findings data.

 - Scan data includes project name, CI environment, and scan meta-data.
 - Findings data are used to provide human-readable content for notifications and integrations, as well as tracking results as new, fixed, or duplicate.